 PARSEC is a Protocol for Asynchronous, Reliable, Secure and Efficient Consensus and is the world's first open source ABFT (Asynchronous Byzantine Fault Tolerance) protocol that can be used in a truly permissionless setting.

-The SAFE Client Libraries are a set of libraries providing a way for developers to consume and use the SAFE Network facilities.
-The libraries communicate with Vaults and build upon the foundation of fundamental network components, such as quic-p2p and Routing, to provide higher-level network abstractions like files and directories.
+The Safe Client Libraries are a set of libraries providing a way for developers to consume and use the Safe Network facilities.
+The libraries communicate with Nodes and build upon the foundation of fundamental network components, such as qp2p and Routing, to provide higher-level network abstractions like files and directories.
 The main Client Libs components are:

 Utilities and Helper Libraries